Miscellaneous - Quick Links:

 St Augustine’s Surgery has been committed to non-commercial research work for many years, and particularly since 2000.
 It is unusual for a practice to be actively involved in this type of research to this extent.
 We do it, not only to further medical knowledge, but also to help maintain the dynamic and enquiring team spirit at St Augustine’s.

-St Augustine’s has ‘hosted’ many studies organised by the Medical Research Council, Bristol University, Bath University and elsewhere.
+St Augustine’s has ‘hosted’ many studies organised by the Medical Research Council, Bristol University, University of Bath and elsewhere.
 This usually involves recruiting patients to studies on behalf of the lead institutions.
-Recently, we have collaborated in this way for research into clinical consulting styles, long-term catheter problems, depression and emergency hospital admissions.
-We also support and advise academic researchers and post graduate students on the design and conduct of research in primary care.
+Recently, we have collaborated in this way for research into catarrhal deafness in children, the value of exercise in patients with type 2 diabetes, preventing internal bleeding from prescribed low dose aspirin, and combining anti-depressant medications for persistent depression.
+We have also supported and advised academic researchers and post graduate students on the design and conduct of research in primary care.

-In addition we carry out our own ‘in-house’ research - devising the study protocol, obtaining funding, gaining approval from the ethics committee, carrying out the research work and then analysing and disseminating the findings.
+Over the years, we have carried out our own ‘in-house’ research - devising the study protocol, obtaining funding, gaining approval from the ethics committee, carrying out the research work and then analysing and disseminating the findings.
 These projects have been in areas that are seldom covered by the larger institutions, especially the role of the creative arts in healthcare.
 These studies have focused on smaller numbers of patients giving us findings rich in quality rather than quantity.
-We have completed studies about the feasibility of increasing the use of community and voluntary organisations in healthcare, and another involving the role of storytelling in the management of people’s chronic pain.
-We are currently engaged on a series of projects involving the possible value of non-medical entries in patients’ computerised notes – what you might call ‘word portraits’.
-The latest stage of this is to study GPs’ and patients’ reactions to a creative writer’s impression of medical consultations.
+We have completed studies about the feasibility of increasing the use of community and voluntary organisations in healthcare; studying the role of storytelling in the management of people’s chronic pain; and a series of projects involving the possible value of non-medical entries in patients’ computerised notes – what you might call ‘word portraits’.
+This involved a study of GPs’ and patients’ reactions to a creative writer’s impression of medical consultations.

 Private Fees (Updated January 2016)